-The MBNZT began collecting data about New Zealand’s butterflies in the summer of 2006–07.
-Their project involves citizen scientists tagging and releasing butterflies and observing and recording butterfly sightings.
-This data is entered by the citizen scientist into an online database and is analysed by scientists specialising in this field.
+The MBNZT began collecting data about New Zealand’s butterflies in the summer of 2005–06.
+Their project involved citizen scientists tagging and releasing butterflies and observing and recording butterfly sightings.
+Citizen scientists entered their data into an online database.
+The data is available for analysis by scientists specialising in this field.
 The involvement of citizen scientists is ideal, as it enables the MBNZT to collect data nationwide that would be too costly to collect if it were using paid expert personnel.
 The tagging project finished in 2021.
 The data has shown that the majority of monarchs overwinter in the area around where they eclose (become adults).

-The MBNZT is also able to raise awareness of their goals by involving these people in their work.
+The MBNZT is also able to raise awareness of their goals by involving citizen scientists in their work.
 This combination of research and outreach enhances the MBNZT’s aim of improving the understanding of biodiversity in relation to butterflies and moths and their habitats.

 Nature of science

 Scientific investigations involve the collection of relevant data.
 Citizen scientists contribute to investigations by acting as many sets of eyes with which to make observations and record data.
 Scientists then use their expertise to make sense of the information collected.
 Even children can be scientists, provided they follow scientific procedures.